-Dissolve the liquid or the powder in a bucket or basin of water.
+Dissolve the liquid or the substance in a bucket or basin of water.

-Follow the instructions regarding the pre-soak amounts.
+Follow the instructions regarding the pre-soak amounts for stain removal.
 This will differ from one brand to another.

 Place the clothing item in the bucket or basin.
 Leave it in for about two hours or follow the instructions provided by the manufacturer.